Basilica of the Sacred Heart of Jesus, Pondicherry: Elevation to Basilica status

 At the end of the Centenary Celebrations in June 2009, a request was placed through Telesphore Toppo, President of CBCI, to the Holy See for the elevation of this church to a Basilica.

 The Holy See granted the status of minor basilica to the church, with a papal brief dated Friday 24 June 2011.
-This arrived on Friday 29 July 2011 to archbishops house.
-This was officially announced by Mgr.
+This news arrived on Friday, 29 July 2011, to the Archbishop's residence.
+The new status of the basilica was officially announced by Mgr.
 Antony Anandarayar, Archbishop of Pondicherry and Cuddalore on 29 July 2011.
-The Papal Nuncio to India, Salvatore Pennacchio (Titular Archbishop of Montemarano) visited the basilica on 2 September 2011 and officially declared the church as a basilica in the name of the holy see.
+The Papal Nuncio to India, Salvatore Pennacchio (Titular Archbishop of Montemarano) visited the basilica on 2 September 2011, and officially declared the church as a basilica in the name of the Holy See.